nus-cs2113-AY2324S2/ip/docs/README.md

 **Format:** `mark INDEX`
 - `INDEX`: The index of the task to be marked as done, as shown by the `list` command.
+- The index refers to the index number shown in the displayed task list.
+- The index must be a positive integer (1, 2, 3, ...).
+- The index must not be out of bounds (not more than the total number of tasks stored).

+**Examples:**

+- `list` followed by `mark 2`
+  This will mark the 2nd task in the task list as done.

 &nbsp;